The Headline Analyzer is found inside of projects when you use the Text Editor or WordPress options.

 Power Words: These are words or phrases that indicate intense trigger words that frequently command a reader'ss attention and action.
 Great headlines contain at least 1 power phrase or word.

-The Headline Analyzer will keep track of the old headlines you have created for your current content so you can compare them to the others.
-To view all past headlines for this content, click .
+The Headline Analyzer will keep track of the old headlines you have created for your current project so you can compare them to the others.
+To view all past headlines for the project, click .

-We're really excited for the Headline Analyzer and think it help you write better headlines.
-If you would like to learn more about it, you can read here.
+If you would like to learn more, you can read here.